Written by on 8/4/2014 6:30:00 AM

-We sat down with radiation oncologist and MD Anderson Cancer Network® certified physician, Jack Wei, M.D., to discuss questions surrounding the relationship between smoking and lung cancer.
+We sat down with radiation oncologist and certified MD Anderson Cancer Network® physician, Dr. Jack Wei, to discuss questions surrounding the relationship between smoking and lung cancer.

 - Is there a link between lung cancer and smoking?Yes, smoking is the primary cause of lung cancer.
 There can be other factors, but this is the number one cause.